cvdlab-projects/weblar/projects/Matrix computation web-service/README.md

 *Contributors*: Luca Menichetti e Fabrizio Rebecca

 Web service that provides fast matrix computation over the web.
-See this document for more information.
-(TODO add link)
+See [this document](http://cvdlab-bio.github.io/weblar/matrix-web-service/slide/170613.Matrix.Computation.WebService.pdf) for more information.

 ## What it provides